Aridhia-Open-Source/federated_node_ai/DEPLOYMENT.md

 See their installation instructions [here](https://helm.sh/docs/intro/install/).

 ### Setup helm repo
-Until v1.0 a set of credentials will need to be required to pull docker images and the helm chart.
+__Until v1.0__ a set of credentials will need to be required to pull docker images and the helm chart.
 These credentials will be set in a shared note in LastPass, called `FN setup notes`.
+If you don't have access to it, ask [@r-casula](https://github.com/r-casula) to manually provide them beforehand.

+__From v1.0__ there will be no need for credentials as the helm repo will be public.

 Set the two env vars `$username` and `$password`, based on the note above.
 ```sh